pterhoer/FaceImageQuality/README.md

 ## Installation

 We recommend using a virtual environment to install the required packages.
+Python 3.7 or 3.8 is recommended.
 To install them execute

 ```shell